 In Applicant's answer to the SOR and in response to DOHA interrogatories, she stated that she was willing to sign a statement of intent to refrain from use of illegal drugs and to acknowledge that any illegal drug use would result in revocation of any security clearance.
-She submitted a statement of intent, but her statement did not include a specific acknowledgment that any future illegal drug use would result of revocation of any security clearance.
+She submitted a statement of intent, but her statement did not include a specific acknowledgment that any future illegal drug use is grounds for revocation of national security eligibility.
 (GX 2 at 8; Answer to SOR at 5)